Donaim/miseq-workflow-pres/slides.md

 In between those endpoints there are a lot of individual steps: lab work, sequencing chemistry, file transfers, bioinformatics, quality control, data upload.

-The first ovious subgoal is to get a physical sample into our lab.
+The first obvious subgoal is to get a physical sample into our lab.
 The second subgoal is to turn that sample into a consensus DNA sequence.

-Once you accept those two states as the backbone, both the V3 pipeline and the research pipeline look like variations on the same theme.
+Once you accept those two states as the backbone, both the V3/HCV pipeline and the research pipeline look like variations on the same theme.
 Different requisitions, different reports, but the same two internal states in the middle.
 -->

 ---